hembone/module-start/README.md

 # Magento 2 module boilerplate
 Includes frontend route, database table, admin menu item and admin grid ui component.

 ## Instructions

-1. Create a new directory in app/code/
+1. Create a new namespace directory in app/code/
 2. Navigate to the newly created directory
 3. Clone the module boilerplate `git clone https://github.com/hembone/module-start.git`
+4. Rename the cloned directory to the new module name
 4. Find and replace text:
 	* `[Namespace]` --> `Namespace`
 	* `[Module]` --> `Module`